Crucial Sports Betting Votes Upcoming in Kentucky, Other States

 When lawmakers return to the statehouse in Frankfort on Wednesday from a recess, the sports betting bill is expected to come up for a vote in the Senate.

 Koenig’s House Bill 606 would legalize mobile sports betting and on-site wagering at horse tracks.
-It also would permit online poker and fantasy sports game.
+It also would permit online poker and fantasy sports games.

-Like all legislation, the sports betting bill requires approval in the House and Senate before going to Democratic Gov. Andy Beshear for his consideration.
+Like all legislation, the sports betting bill requires approval in the House and Senate before being considered by Democratic Gov. Andy Beshear.

-The governor has said he supports sports betting, but if the bill dies in the Senate, it would not end up on his desk and won’t become law.
+The governor has said he supports sports betting, but if the bill dies in the Senate, it will not be signed by him and will not become law.

 Though Senate leaders have said they doubt sports betting has the votes to pass in that chamber, Koenig has been active on social media sites over the past few days, attempting to drum up support.